upes-open/TheOpenSourceGuide/Module-1/What and why open source.md

 ## What is Open Source?
 The term Open Source was adopted initially by Bruce perens,publisher Tim O'Reilly,Linus Torvalds and its initiative(OSI) founded in February  1998 to encorage open Source.

+## What is Open Source Software?
-The term open source describe software that are available with their source code( set of instructions which are working behind ) which have these three folds to-:
+The term open source software used for softwarewhich are available with their source code( set of instructions which are working behind ) which have these three folds to-:
 - ***Study:*** User’s are allowed to read and understand the source code.
 - ***Change:*** User's can  modify the source code according to his/her convenience.
 - ***Distribute:*** User's can redistribute the source code with proper open source licensing.